mlcommons/ck/README.md

 ====================
-Collective Knowledge (CK) is a light-weight, portable, plugin-based framework, repository, web service and SDK for collaborative knowledge management and exchange.
+Collective Knowledge (CK) is a light-weight, portable, plugin-based framework, repository, web service and SDK for collaborative knowledge management and predictive analytics.

 It enables open and collaborative research and experimentation (currently focusing on computer engineering).